Relief from Customs Duty and VAT on transferring residence to the EU

 If you are transferring your normal residence from outside the European Union(EU) to Ireland, you may be able to claim relief from Customs Duty and Value-Added Tax (VAT).
 This relief applies to imports of the following:

 - certain personal property and household effects, including those of members of your household

 - bicycles and motor cycles, private cars, trailers, caravans, pleasure craft and private aeroplanes

 - wedding trousseaux (bridal and groom goods) and wedding presents if, on marrying, you are transferring your residence.

 There is no relief from Customs Duty and VAT for:

-- on tools which are used in your trade.
+- tools which are used in your trade.

 Any property being imported for commercial reasons is not eligible for relief.
-However, if you are transferring your business to the State, you may be eligible for relief under Relief from Customs Duty and VAT on transfer of business to the EU.
+However, if you are transferring your business to the State, you may be eligible for relief.
+See information in Relief from Customs Duty and VAT on transfer of business to the EU.